 - Learning and exchange events hosted by MCSP on engaging men in RMNCAH have contributed to an improved enabling environment for gender-transformative program implementation.
-In February 2018, MCSP hosted a panel on engaging men in maternal and newborn health that drew over 50 participants from the global health community. - Further, new guidance on male engagement will be developed in 2019 in partnership with the Institute of Reproductive Health and the Population Council, co-chairs of the taskforce, in consultation of other members of the taskforce.
+In February 2018, MCSP hosted a panel on engaging men in maternal and newborn health that drew over 50 participants from the global health community. - MCSP developed a document outlining the do's and don'ts for engaging men in health programming, in partnership with the Institute of Reproductive Health and the Population Council, co-chairs of the taskforce, and in consultation with experts on male engagement, other members of the taskforce, and USAID Gender Advisors.